possu-x/samp-pm-system/README.md

 Feel free to report anything if you found any bug!

 # Installation
-Head over the [releases](release) page of this repo, and then download the .zip.
+Head over the [release](/../../releases) page of this repo, and then download the .zip.
 Extract it to your filterscript folder and add this in your config.json:
 ```json
 {